Symmetry reduction and exact solutions of the non-linear Black--Scholes equation: Introduction

 Using the notation $a=\frac12\sigma^2$, $b=\rho\sigma^2$, $c=r$, and $x=S$, we rewrite (\ref{FinMath}) in a more convenient form:

 In what follows, we consider only the values of independent variables $t,x$ from the domain $\mathbb{R}_+\times\mathbb{R}_+$ (this is due to the economic sense of these variables).
 With a view to avoiding cumbersome calculations made by Bobrov in the case $c=0$, we reduce (\ref{BSE}) to a simpler form using point transformations of variables.
-Having made the group analysis of the obtained equation and built a number of its exact invariant solutions, we transform them into solutions of equation (\ref{BSE}) using the inverse transformations of variables.
-We also solve a boundary value problem (BVP) for the equation (\ref{BSE}) using the obtained solutions.
+Having made the group analysis of the obtained equation and built a number of its exact invariant solutions, we transform them into ones of equation (\ref{BSE}) using the inverse transformations of variables.

 The structure of this article is as follows.
-In Section \ref{2}, using the simplifying point transformations of variables, we reduce non-linear BSE (\ref{BSE}) to a partial differential equation (PDE), which is a special case of an equation from the famous handbook \cite{PZ}.
-In Section \ref{3}, we present the optimal system of the one-dimensional subalgebras of maximal algebra of invariance (MAI) of the obtained equation, carry out the symmetry reduction, and get a number of exact group-invariant solutions of one.
-Returning to BSE (\ref{BSE}), we obtain a number of its exact solutions in Section \ref{4}.
+In Section~\ref{2}, using the simplifying point transformations of variables, we reduce the non-linear BSE~(\ref{BSE}) to a partial differential equation (PDE), which is a special case of an equation from the famous handbook~\cite{PZ}.
+In Section~\ref{3}, we present the optimal system of the one-dimensional sub-algebras of maximal algebra of invariance (MAI) of the obtained equation, carry out the symmetry reduction, and get a number of exact group-invariant solutions of the one.
+Returning to BSE~(\ref{BSE}), we obtain a number of its exact solutions in Section~\ref{4}.
+Next, we apply the solution found in Section~\ref{4} to solving several BVPs with the governing equation~(\ref{BSE}).
+Finally, in Section~\ref{6}, we briefly sum up the results of this paper.